Country-Made Bombs and Improvised Explosive Devices (IEDs)

 - Container or casing.
 Confines the blast (raises peak over-pressure) and supplies shrapnel.
 Pipe, pressure cooker, tiffin box, suitcase, vehicle chassis, body-worn vest.

-For MCQs, memorise the firing chain in order: power source closes through the switch into the initiator, which fires the main charge, which is confined by the container.
-Any device the question describes will respect this sequence.
+The firing chain runs in a fixed order: power source closes through the switch into the initiator, which fires the main charge, confined by the container.
+Every device, regardless of type, follows this sequence.

 Country-made bombs (desi bombs)